Committee

 Evan Litis

-After completing a bachelor degree in property and finance at Curtin University Evan Litis worked in the property industry for a number of years before heading off to travel around the world.
+After completing a bachelor degree in property and finance at Curtin University Evan worked in the property industry for a number of years before heading off to travel around the world.
 After making his first stop in Southern Africa he instantly fell in love with Africa and its wildlife and at his first opportunity returned to complete a course in field guiding.
 Evan was lucky enough to complete his course and obtain employment at a research station in South Africa, monitoring all animals but specifically concentrating on the Spotted Hyena project.

 In 2012 he returned to Perth and commenced a zoology and conservation biology degree at UWA.
 It was around this time that he became involved with Save African Rhino Foundation, enjoying being able to ‘keep one foot back in Africa’ going on many trips with SARF.
 Evan joined the Committee in 2015, which he has been a part of ever since including performing the role of Secretary.